autokitteh/kittehub/auth0_to_hubspot/README.md

 # Auth0 to HubSpot

-This project adds new Auth0 users to HubSpot as contacts.
+This project adds new Auth0 users to HubSpot as contacts, on a recurring basis.

 ## How It Works